 An Asperger’s meltdown is when someone with Asperger’s temporarily loses control because of their emotional response to something happening around them.
 For example, they may have heard some music they don’t like or loud sounds that bothered them.

 A meltdown isn’t usually caused by a specific thing.
 The specific trigger may build up over time until the person becomes overwhelmed with sensory information.
-Think of a can of soda that has been shaken up, and the pressure builds up.
-When you try to open the can, soda spews everywhere uncontrollably.
+Think of a bottle of cola that has been shaken up, and the pressure builds up.
+When you try to open the bottle, cola spews everywhere uncontrollably.

 Depending on the cause of the meltdown, one way to help your child calm down is to remove them from whatever element caused the meltdown.
-Next, you try to isolate them and have them engage in a calming activity such as listening to music they like or having them take a nap.
+Next, you try to isolate them and have them engage in a calming activity such as listening to music they like, or have them take a nap.

 Situations like that can be embarrassing, but remember that the person having the meltdown doesn’t have control over what happens.
 It’s best to not approach the situation in a hostile or impatient way.
 Instead, try to help your child to calm down in the best way possible, and find strategies that work for them. ✔️

 What is the best way to help a child with Asperger’s?